-This course investigates the strategic requirements This course investigates the strategic planning process to determine direction in health systems management.
+This course investigates the strategic planning process to determine direction in health systems management.
 By effectively managing established objectives and designing and implementing proposed strategies, students explores a range of strategic challenges facing directors of health systems management.
 The course stresses the dynamic nature of issues as related to rapidly evolving healthcare delivery.
 Students develop and implement a unique project that demonstrates mastery of the program objectives.